fairhopeweb/docs-4/data/data-types/attachments/README.md

 {% endhint %}

 Once you have selected your files, image files are processed in the background and resized.
 Other files are just stored as is, without any kind of resizing or transformation applied.
 These files will remain on your machine until you deploy - at which point they will be uploaded to the budibase hosting cloud.

+Your attachments will be displayed like any regular field - inside grids and tables, forms and more budibase components.

 To see attachments in action, take a look at the following example section.
 We will build a small app for storing country data using budibase attachments.